rsmp-nordic/rsmp_sxl_vms/features.md

 Compressed formats like JPG could also be used, and might be useful if you use an VMS more like an info/ad screen and show a large photo/artwwork/ad.
 But usually we would probably  be better off with a lossless or vector format because displays typically have rather limited resolution.

 All image displays can potentially use the same api - but a depending on the capabilities, the result might be different.
 Ie. if you show a color image on a monochrome or multichrome display, the nearest possible color might be used.
 If you send an image with a size different from the image, it can be resized.

+## HTML display
+- can display HTML, which is either send directly or fetched from an URL.
+- can run Javascript to run animations, fetch and display live data etc.

+HTML is a flexible solutions for complex or dynamic content, or when you want control over layout.
+An HTML display would typically run a browswer in full-screen kiosk mode.
+RSMP is used to control what page is loaded, and whether the display is on or off.

 ## Display arrangements
 Displays can be mounted in various ways (e.g. stacked vertically or horizontally).
 Displays can also be rotated.
 The VSM must have a config reflecting (much like you setup multiple screens on a PC).